Cyber Monday Email Ideas: When You’re Not Sure What To Send

 2. The next message is on Cyber Monday itself.

-3. The third message reminds that there is very little time left until the end of the holiday e-commerce sale.
+3. The third message reminds subscribers that there is very little time left until the end of the holiday e-commerce sale.

 Another thing many retailers do?
 Extend your sales and promotions.